Auto-Run

 Auto-run integrates with the input and control flow logic as follows:

-1. The player holds Shift when pressing a movement key, handling the turn as usual but also filling in the auto_run field of the Player struct to start auto-running.
+- The player holds Shift when pressing a movement key, handling the turn as usual but also filling in the

-3. While auto-running, auto-run checks if it should proceed; if so, it automatically moves the player instead of doing the usual input handling logic.
+function tells the game loop to run on the next frame instead of waiting for an event as it normally would. - While auto-running, auto-run checks if it should proceed; if so, it automatically moves the player instead of doing the usual input handling logic.

-The player::player_input function is called from the DungeonMode::update function in the src/modes/dungeon.rs file.
 Its return value controls when the next update should happen, and looks roughly like this:

 impl DungeonMode {